Stencyl/stencylpedia/block-reference/events/collisions.md

 ***

-> Read our [Collisions](http://www.stencyl.com/help/view/collisions-and-groups/) for an explanation of these events.
+> Read our [Collisions article](http://www.stencyl.com/help/view/collisions-and-groups/) for an explanation of these events.

 ***